 The term memory is also used to describe computers’ capacity to store information.
 Although there are some parallels between the computer memory and human memory, there are also some fundamental and crucial differences.
 The human brain is organised like a distributed network in which each brain cell has thousands of connections.
 Computer memory consists of a collection of addressable and discrete files.

-The Three Levels of Memory
+The Modal Model of Memory: the Three Levels of Memory

 After information has entered the brain via all kinds of impulses, it must be stored, maintained or removed.
 Many psychologists use the three-step model of Richard Atkinson and Richard Shiffrin to describe the storage process.
 For each memory system, the capacity, type of storage and duration are described.